castorfou/guillaume_blog/_posts/2022-06-15-deep-rl-class-with-huggingface.md

 1st model is Cartpole.
 After training on 10'000 episodes, perfect score of 500 +- 0.
 Thomas pointed me to a [video](https://www.youtube.com/watch?v=Ikngt0_DXJg&ab_channel=ANITIToulouse) (3h) from Aniti where Antonin Raffin gives some tips and tricks.
 And points to many papers such as [Deep Reinforcement Learning that Matters](https://arxiv.org/abs/1709.06560) (in zotero)

-2nd model is Pixelcopter
+2nd model is Pixelcopter.
+High level of variance in perf.
+Recommended by Thomas to tune hyper parameters (optuna?).

-3rd model is Pong
+3rd model is Pong.